-During the party, she explained what she hoped to do.
+During the party, she shared more.
 Since her accident happened on a Sunday, she couldn’t see a specialist.
 She hoped to see a specialist on Monday, and hopefully get a different cast that would allow her to finish the trip, or at least try.

 While Marie described her hopes, our tour leader, Wally, encouraged her to try as long the doctor said it was ok.
 In that case, he would help her ship her bike and gear from the town where we were at to wherever we would be when she could cycle again.